General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 TBC

-1. Use the elementary transformations to specify the (chain of) personalized transformations to obtain the actual inputs of the CTM from datavect’s components.
+1. Use the elementary transformations to specify the chain of custom transformations that convert datavect components into the actual CTM inputs.

 controlvect: